nesbox/TIC-80/README.md

 # Install instructions

 ## Linux
-To install run 'sudo make install -j4'
+To install run `sudo make install -j4`

 TIC-80 can now be run with `tic80`